Walgreens The Thread

 Eyebrow hair loss: Causes, symptoms and treatments

 Losing eyebrows is generally not as common of a problem as scalp hair loss, but it can be equally distressing for those who develop the issue.
-Hair thinning and loss in the eyebrow area can have a number of potential causes, each with unique symptoms and treatments.
+Also medically known as madarosis, hair thinning and loss in the eyebrow area or eyelashes can have a number of potential causes, each with unique symptoms and treatments.

 Infections